FlorianObst/restaurant-management-system/README.md

 # Restaurant Management System

-A simple, yet powerful, restaurant management system implemented as a JavaFX GUI application.
+🍕 A simple, yet powerful, restaurant management system implemented as a JavaFX GUI application and suing SQLite.
 The system provides accounts for managers and employees, lets users create/ manage bookings as well as modify the menu.

 ## Welcome
 <p align="center">